World oil market chronology from 2003: 2024

 Brent, finishing the quarter at $87.48, and WTI, which settled at $83.17, rose for each of the first three months of the year.
 High demand, supply problems and the Middle East conflict resulted in WTI rising 19 percent for the year as of April 11 when it finished at $85.66.
 The next day Brent was up 18 percent for the year, finishing over $91.

 In September Brent fell below $70 for the first time since December 2021.
 The next month U.S. production set a record.
 U.S. demand reached its highest level since the COVID-19 pandemic.

 Brent ended 2024 down 3 percent, the second down year.
 Brent finished at $74.64 and WTI at $71.72, about even with where it started 2024.
 Demand stopped increasing, China had economic problems and oil producers increased the amount they sold.
 Also, Russia's invasion of Ukraine became less of a factor.

 2025

 Due to the inclusion of WTI Midland in the Brent index, Brent was more closely related to freight rates.
 The premium for Brent over WTI stayed below $4 during May.
 On June 6, the difference between WTI and Brent was $2.78, lowest since September 2023, due to OPEC and others increasing production while the U.S. oil rig count decreased and the 2025 Canadian wildfires interfered with supplies.

+U.S. production hit a record in October.
+Oil finished October down, with Brent at $65.07 and WTI reaching $60.98.

+Brent and WTI ended November down for the fourth month in a row.
+Brent ended at $63.20 and WTI at $58.55.

+Brent ended 2025 down 19 percent for the year to $60.85, the biggest drop since 2020.
+It was also the third straight down year, the longest streak ever.
+WTI ended the year down by about the same amount at $57.42.
+Too much oil after OPEC and others increased production, wars, sanctions on some oil-producing countries, and tariffs were major factors determining 2025 prices.

+2026–present

+2026

+Nearly three months after the 2026 Iran war on February 28, Brent and WTI had increased more than 50 percent.
+Nearly a month later, oil was still more than 20 percent higher than before the war.
+As of June 19, Brent was down 36 percent from its high at $80.57.
+Brent fell 21 percent in June, the most for a month since March 2020.
+WTI fell over 20 percent, the most in a month since late 2021.
+In July, oil jumped more than 30 percent with increased fighting in the Middle East.

+As of September 17, oil was up 18 percent for the month.